quandie/roblox-nnb-boombox/README.md

 # installation
 - download rbxl file and open it using roblox studio
+- read readme SERVER script in model, which contains some instructions

 # also
 - do not reupload my boombox somewhere without crediting me